alextok/dbsc-discussions/README.md

 A _binding key_ is an asymmetric key pair that is used to bind an auth cookie.
 This key is also defined in the DBSC original spec.
 The thumbprint of the key is stored in the session or auth cookies, depending on the implementation.
 It is expected that the binding key is created in a secure enclave on the original device.
 However, the original DBSC proposal doesn't allow to validate, as the binding key can be created on an attacker-controlled device.

+The binding key is identified by a key ID.
+It is the responsibility of the browser to remember which key ID corresponds to which Local Key Helper and to use it for DBSC signatures and key management.

-The local key helper produces a _binding statement_, a statement that asserts the binding key was generated on the same device as the device key.
+Additonally to the binding key, the local key helper produces a _binding statement_, a statement that asserts the binding key was generated on the same device as the device key.
 Details on how this statement is issued are out of scope for this document, but the key building block we plan to use for this is the _attestation key_ (see below).

 The attestation key has the following properties: